 I took my camera with me too.

 Caches found on the day were :

 Kas somehow got it into her mind that it would be a good-fun idea to run an ultra-marathon in Cumbria to finish off the summer holidays.
 The Grand Tour of Skiddaw, no less.
 46 miles of “lumpy” terrain, with one rather massive “lump” in the middle.
 She must be mad.

 Kas and the girls had been away at Kas’s mum’s house in Whitburn all week and I travelled up on a very nice Pendolino from Milton Keynes to Carlisle on Friday afternoon to meet them.
-Dennis and Linda were also driving over and were going to look after the kids on Saturday while Kas was racing.
+Technically, I’d been working all week.
+However I was in final throws of working out my notice with my employer, so both productivity and enthusiasm had been on the low side all week.
+Nana and Grandad were also driving over and were going to look after the kids on Saturday while Kas was racing.
 My plan was to follow Kas around a bit, essentially being alternately worried and bored, depending on how long I’d being sitting at each location.

 Saturday morning saw me and Kas out of bed in darkness.
 It’s the first time I’d done that since last winter.
 Kas has been doing it every other day for months as part of her training schedule, but it was a bit out of order from my perspective.
 We were also far too early for breakfast at the hotel.
 Just as well we hadn’t paid for it.
 Kas had bought porridge and some cereal bars.

 The drive round to Lime House School was uneventful (now we know the way) and we arrived bright and early for the event.
 Kas had forgotten to pick up her satellite stalk-a-racer gizmo the previous night but the event was small enough that the organisers could guess that she was one of three lady competitors who had done so, and she was therefore up and running before we really even got bedded into the place.